Top 5 Drones for Beginners | 2017

 Of course you already know what quadcopters are, but it doesn’t hurt to get a bit more knowledgeable about them anyways.
 Drones or quadcopters have commercially not been around for too long, so every bit of information could be helpful when picking your starter drone.

-Quadcopters are technically defined as so called rotorcrafts.
-They work on the same principle as helicopters do, except they use (usually) four smaller, instead of one big rotor, to lift off of the ground.
+Quadcopters are technically defined as multirotors.
+In a sense they work on the same principle as helicopters do, except they use (usually) four smaller, instead of one big rotor, to lift off of the ground.

 Why would I need one?